fenago/git/Lab_2.md

 **Protip**

 The format of the log output is very flexible.
 For example to output each commit on a single line the command is `git log --pretty=format:"%h %an %ar - %s"`.
-More details can be found in the git log man page accessed using `git log --help`

 ### Step 6 - Git Show
-While git log tells you the commit author and message, to view the changes made in the commit you need to use the the command git show
+While git log tells you the commit author and message, to view the changes made in the commit you need to use the the command:

+`git show`

 Like with other commands, by default it will show the changes in the HEAD commit.
 Use `git show <commit-hash>` to view older changes.
+You can get commit-id from **git log** command output and use it with **git show** command.